eljojo/faircamp-fork/README.md

 > This enables downloading unconditionally without asking for recompensation free

-> All enabled for demonstration purposes (in practice less is recommended, e.g. flac and mp3)
+> All shown for demonstration purposes – in practice a minimal lossless/lossy combination is recommended, e.g. flac and opus
+> (Note that opus is an alias for opus_128)
 formats:
 - aac
 - aiff
 - flac
-- mp3_320
-- mp3_v0
+- mp3
 - ogg_vorbis
 - opus
+- opus_48
+- opus_96
+- opus_128
 - wav

 > This enables downloads behind a soft (i.e. not technically enforced) paycurtain